minimit/xtend-sylius/README.md

 Installation
 ------------

-Add/edit this scripts in sylius `package.json`:
+Add/edit this scripts in `package.json`, on the root folder:

 ```
 "scripts": {